Lewis Southworth

-Lewis Southworth, also identified as Louis Southworth (1830–1917), was an American pioneer in Oregon who settled a donation land claim in 1880 near Waldport in the U.S. state of Oregon.
-Southworth was born into slavery and brought to the Oregon Territory by his enslaver, from whom he bought his freedom with cash, earned chiefly from his expertise with the fiddle or violin.
+Lewis Southworth, also identified as Louis Southworth (July 4, 1830– June 28, 1917), was an American pioneer in Oregon who settled a donation land claim in 1880 near Waldport in the U.S. state of Oregon.
+Southworth was born into slavery in Tennessee and brought to the Oregon Territory by his enslaver, from whom he bought his freedom with cash, earned chiefly from his expertise with the fiddle or violin.
 Southworth lived or worked near Monroe, Jacksonville, and Buena Vista before settling along a small tributary of the Alsea River, where he farmed and engaged in other enterprises and civic undertakings.
 After his first wife died in 1901, Southworth bought a house in Corvallis, where he lived for the rest of his life and married his second wife.

 Southworth was the first Black member of the Oregon militia.
 Southworth Creek, a small tributary of the Alsea River, is named in his honor.

 Move to the West

 In 1853, James Southworth, a Tennessee enslaver, brought Southworth to the Oregon Territory as an enslaved man.
 Slavery was not legal in the territory, and Black people were prohibited from settling in the area.
 Efforts to discourage Black people and their descendants from moving to Oregon continued through at least 1926, when the Oregon Black exclusion laws were repealed.

 In 1854 Lewis Southworth settled on an abandoned donation land claim near Monroe, in Lane County.
 According to an article in The Old Time Herald, James Southworth, thought to be cash-poor, lived with Lewis on the Richardson claim.
 Shortly thereafter, Lewis traveled to the gold fields near Jacksonville, where he earned $300 that he remitted to James in partial payment for his freedom.

 While returning from Jacksonville to Monroe, Lewis encountered soldiers fighting in the Rogue River Wars who threatened to confiscate his rifle.
 To avoid proceeding unarmed, Southworth joined the militia, fought against the Native American tribes commonly grouped under the designation of Rogue River Indians, and was subsequently wounded in a skirmish in 1856.
 He was the first Black member of the Oregon militia.

 Soon the James Southworth family moved again, this time to California to try gold mining, taking Lewis with them.
 While mining in Yreka, Lewis found fiddle playing was more lucrative than looking for gold, and he subsequently taught violin and played for dance schools in Yreka and in Virginia City, Nevada.
-In this way, Lewis earned enough to pay James Southworth another $700 to be manumitted in 1858 or 1859.
+In this way, Lewis earned enough to pay James Southworth another $700 to be manumitted sometime between 1855 and1859, though the dates are not clear.

 After manumitting Lewis Southworth, James Southworth circulated a petition in Lane Country, Oregon, to protect "slave property."
 The petition made its way to the state legislature, but was not adopted.